Ethanol10/Ror2Ganon/README.md

 ## What's new:

-- 3.1.1 -> Removed the Shield Overlay on the sword
+- 3.1.2 -> Didn't load the NetworkingAPI on load.
+This is fixed now.

 # Major release details: